RedisLabs/redislabs-docs/content/kubernetes/active-active/_index.md

 There are two methods for creating an Active-Active database with Redis Enterprise for Kubernetes:

+- The `RedisEnterpriseActiveActiveDatabase` (REAADB) custom resource is available for versions 6.4.2 and later.
 - The `crdb-cli` method is available for versions 6.4.2 or earlier.

-- The `RedisEnterpriseActiveActiveDatabase` (REAADB) custom resource is available for versions 6.4.2 and later.
+We recommend creating new Active-Active databases using the RedisEnterpriseActiveActiveDatabase (REAADB) custom resource.
+This allows you to manage your Active-Active database with the operator and ensures you have the latest features and functionality.

+### Active-Active controller method

+Releases 6.4.2 or later support the Active-Active controller.
+This setup method includes the following steps:

+1. Collect and apply REC admin credentials for all participating RECs.
+2. Create `RedisEnterpriseRemoteCluster` (RERC) resources.
+3. Create `RedisEnterpriseActiveActiveDatabase` (REAADB) resource.

 ### `crdb-cli` method